-Canada has named Kapwani Kipwanga to represent the country’s pavilion in Venice.
-With a background in anthropology, Kipwanga’s practice often emerges from extensive archival research.
+Canada has named Kapwani Kiwanga to represent the country’s pavilion in Venice.
+With a background in anthropology, Kiwanga’s practice often emerges from extensive archival research.
 Through performance, video, sound, photo, sculpture and installation, her minimalistic works reveal neglected memories and the inner workings of asymmetrical power.
-Kipwanga is ‘interested in the role of art as a catalyst for revealing and addressing alternative and often silenced, marginalized socio-political narratives that are part of our shared histories’, said Canada Pavilion Curator Gaëtane Verna.
-She believes that Kipwanga’s project will ‘undoubtedly transcend the materials that she will choose to use to transform our own understandings of the world’.
-Kapwani Kipwanga was chosen by The National Gallery of Canada.
+Kiwanga is ‘interested in the role of art as a catalyst for revealing and addressing alternative and often silenced, marginalized socio-political narratives that are part of our shared histories’, said Canada Pavilion Curator Gaëtane Verna.
+She believes that Kiwanga’s project will ‘undoubtedly transcend the materials that she will choose to use to transform our own understandings of the world’.
+Kapwani Kiwanga was chosen by The National Gallery of Canada.

 Estonia has named Edith Karlson to represent the country.
 Dogs, bears, lions, birds, dinosaurs and other animals appear allegorically or symbolically in the artist’s sculptures.
 She told Echo Gone Wrong last year, ‘I have always, as far as I can remember, been a huge fan of animals, and I have never stopped loving and admiring them.
 I probably started to use them in my art because I did not want to use the human body or the human figure, or anything too human.
 Whatever problem or feeling I try to show with my art is already very human anyway.’
 Karlson was chosen by the Estonian Centre for Contemporary Art.